Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

  =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-= -->

 ## 👑🧪⚙️ `IEEE`: Institute of Electrical and Electronics Engineers
 _IEEE is the world's largest technical professional organization dedicated to advancing technology for the benefit of humanity.
-IEEE and its members inspire a global community through its highly cited publications, conferences, technology standards, and professional and educational activities._
+IEEE and its members inspire a global community through its highly cited publications, conferences, technology standards, and professional and educational activities. | The Institute of Electrical and Electronics Engineers Standards Association (IEEE SA) is an operating unit within IEEE that develops global standards in a broad range of industries, including: power and energy, artificial intelligence systems, internet of things, consumer technology and consumer electronics, biomedical and health care, learning technology, information technology and robotics, telecommunication, automotive, transportation, home automation, nanotechnology, information assurance, emerging technologies, and many more. | IEEE SA has developed standards for over a century, through a program that offers balance, openness, fair procedures, and consensus.
+Technical experts from all over the world participate in the development of IEEE standards._
 - [IEEE: Institute of Electrical and Electronics Engineers](https://en.wikipedia.org/wiki/Institute_of_Electrical_and_Electronics_Engineers) _`Wiki`_
 - [About IEEE](https://www.ieee.org/about/) _`Official`_
 - [IEEE at a Glance](https://www.ieee.org/about/at-a-glance.html#:~:text=IEEE%20is%20the%20world's%20largest,and%20professional%20and%20educational%20activities.) _`Official`_